Service Learning Programs

 The Social Enterprise Institute’s urban engagement initiative partners with local middle schools through the Citizens Schools Apprenticeship Program.

-Our SE students serve as mentors for middle school students at under-served middle schools in the Greater Boston area by working with Apprentices (middle school students) once a week in an after school program designed around teaching and mentoring Apprentices in the areas of social entrepreneurship, small business management, micro-finance, poverty around the world and micro-enterprise development.
+Our SE students serve as mentors for middle and elementary school students enrolled in the Boston Public School system by working with “Apprentices” (middle school students) once a week in an after school program designed around teaching and mentoring Apprentices in the areas of social entrepreneurship, small business management, micro-finance, poverty around the world and micro-enterprise development.

 What do we do?